ichen-lab-ucsb/EasyDIVER/README.md

 `cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`

-To make EasyDIVER executable, enter the followign command from the local directory where it's stored:
+We recommend making EasyDIVER executable, by entering the following command from the local directory where it's stored:

 `chmod +x easydiver.sh`